tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 conducted a near replication of the Posner & Keele (1968) study, but also had participants provide similarity judgements of the dot pattern stimuli after completing the training phase.
-A multidimensional scaling analysis of the similarity judgements revelead that the psychological representations of the prototype stimuli were not located in the middle of the training stimuli, but were instead extreme points in the psychological space.
+A multidimensional scaling analysis of the similarity judgements revealed that the psychological representations of the prototype stimuli were not located in the middle of the training stimuli, but were instead extreme points in the psychological space.
 The authors also demonstrated the generalization